CaliCastle/TooDoo/Pods/NotificationBannerSwift/README.md

 ### Banners with Side Views

-A notification banner can have a left acessory view, a right acessory view, or both:
+A notification banner can have a left accessory view, a right accessory view, or both:

 ```swift
 // Success Style Notification with Left View